Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

 Computes the EIP-712 structured data hash for ECDSA certificate signing.
 This digest is what operators must sign to create a valid certificate.

+**Multichain Design**: This function creates a chain-agnostic digest by using a domain separator that doesn't include the chainId.
+This allows the same certificate to be verified across multiple destination chains without requiring separate signatures.

 *Returns*:
-* EIP-712 digest using domain separator and certificate type hash
+* EIP-712 digest using domain separator (without chainId) and certificate type hash

 ---